Last updated: January 2026

 Split The Bills helps to simplify your household bills.
 We’ll set up utility accounts on your behalf and split the bills equally between you, your partner and anyone else you’re living with!
 There’s no need to worry about setting up a joint account and possibly affecting each other’s credit scores.

-You can customise your bills package to include gas, electricity, water, broadband, and even a TV licence if you plan on watching live TV.
+You can customise your bills package to include gas, electricity, water, broadband, and even a TV Licence if you plan on watching live TV.

 Get a monthly price for your household bills today and make moving in with your partner as simple as possible!